-The main function of the digestive system is to break down food so that it can be used by the body for energy, cell growth, and repair.
+The human digestive system breaks down food so it is available to the body for energy, cell growth, and repair.
 Here we explain the organs and processes that enable our bodies to convert food into sports performance.

 Video explaining the structure, function, and passage of food through the digestive system.

 Breaking down food for use as energy, cell growth and repair is the primary function of the digestive system.
 It does this mechanically and chemically with enzymes.
 A number of organs and processes combine to break food down into smaller molecules.

 Digestion occurs in a series of tubes as food passes through the body.
 A number of other organs contribute to digestion by providing enzymes for the breakdown of food.

 The following are digestive system organs:

 The mouth is the starting point of digestion.
 Here the process of chewing starts to break down food and enzymes such as salivary lipase and amylase also start to chemically break down the food.